Pepe222808/desmos_music_calculator/README.md

 To create a song just copy and paste console output in different lines in desmos It should look something like this:
 ![image](https://github.com/user-attachments/assets/a20b3017-03d4-44d5-80a0-8debef6c6c84)
-1. the braces of the sounds definition (f(x) = ...) may be pasted in wrong places so you just have to fix it yourself by putting one after the "=" sign and one ath the end after removing the last comma.
+1. the braces of the sounds definition (f(x) = ...) may be pasted in wrong places so you just have to fix it yourself by putting one after the first "=" sign and one ath the end after removing the last comma.
 2. then you have to fill the spotted places in lists of elements (a[...]) by putting any variable as a slider
 3. then set this variable to values from 1 to the last element of the list (the number that is returned in the console) with a step of 1 for example like this: